abzaloff/aadetailer-neoforge/README.md

-# AADetailer-ReForge
+# AADetailer Forge Neo Python 3.13
-A small fork with new features and modifications, verified to work with up-to-date ReForge only.
-(It can potentially work with other webUIs, but i am not promising to maintain them for anything other than ReForge)
+A small fork with new features and modifications, verified to work with up-to-date Forge Neo Python 3.13 only.
+(It can potentially work with other webUIs, but i am not promising to maintain them for anything other than Forge Neo Python 3.13)

 Fix for newer Ultralytics included.